 Physical Demands of Position

-- Must be able to actively participate in the physical restraint of students who are in crisis (must meet the requirements of Mindset physical restraints).
+- Must be able to actively participate in the physical restraint of youths who are in crisis (expected to meet the requirements of Mindset physical restraints).

-- Must be able to work with residents’ medical problems, which may include exposure to bodily fluids.
+- Must be able to work with students’ medical problems including exposure to bodily fluids.

 - Model Christian Living at all times